tmcrs123/software-development-notes/C#/RabbitMq Overview.md

 - Producer - Who produces the message and sends it to the queue
 - Consumer - Who listens to the queue and processes messages.
 It's also who acknowledges a message as been received
 - Queue - This is the buffer where messages are stored temporarily until they are retrieved by a consumer.
-Queues are by default LIFO.
+Queues are by default FIFO.
 - Exchange - This is the entity that routes messages.
 You can have more than one queue and it's the exchange job to route them to the appropriate queue based on a routing key.
 There are several types of exchanges:
 	- Direct: route messages with a specific key
 	- Fanout: route messages to all bound queues (like SNS)